coderefinery/gitlab-openstack-deploy/REAME.md

   $ workon cr-gitlab-devops
   (cr-gitlab-devops)$

+### Setting up environment variables

+This repository does not contain per-installation data.

+The data is expected to be found thus

+  repo/
+    playbook.yml
+    roles/...
+    environment/ # here you can have multiple environments coderefinery-gitlab/ # symlink to a separate repo hosts
+        group_vars/
+          all/
+            vars.yml
+            vault.yml
+            ansible.cfg
+            other.yml
+      another-gitlab/
+        hosts
+        group_vars
+          all/
+            vars.yml
+            vault.yml
+            something_completely_different.yml

+To create a new set of environment variables it is suggested to copy an existing set for simplicity.

 ## Playbook

-There is (will be) a playbook called playbook.yml.
+There roles are run with playbook called playbook.yml.
 The playbook will provision the necessary resources from OpenStack and configure the system as much as possible.

-It requires certain environment variables for OpenStack authentication.
+It requires certain environment variables for OpenStack authentication called an OpenRC.
-The password, at least will be distributed separately in this stage.
-In step 2 a separate user account will be created and an Ansible vault will be established for secrets.

   (cr-gitlab-devops)$ source project-openrc.sh
   Please enter your OpenStack Password:
   (cr-gitlab-devops)$

 Then you can run the actual playbook provided you have the vault password.

+  (cr-gitlab-devops)$ export ANSIBLE\_CONFIG=~/path/to/coderefinery-gitlab/ansible.cfg
-  (cr-gitlab-devops)$ ansible-playbook playbook.yml
+  ansible-playbook playbook.yml -i environments/coderefinery-gitlab/hosts
   Vault password:

+and Bob is your uncle!

 #### Ansible vault